Welding, cutting and allied processes

-BCGA is committed to ensuring SAFE use of industrial gases in these processes and produces several useful guidance documents, as detailed below, which operatives and their employers should be familiar with.
+BCGA is committed to ensuring SAFE use of industrial gases in these processes and produces several useful documents, as detailed below, which Employers and their operatives should be familiar with.

-BCGA has engaged with the HSE and others via the Welding Fume Team to try to influence attitudes and behaviours with respect to FUME, particularly in encouraging the use of appropriate Personal Protective Equipment.
+BCGA has engaged with the Health Safety Executive (HSE) and others via the Welding Fume Health Partnership to try to influence attitudes and behaviours with respect to welding fume, particularly in encouraging the use of appropriate local exhaust ventilation and Personal Protective Equipment.

 Brazing requires that the work be heated to the correct temperature for the process to take place.
 There are several different methods for achieving this heating, but the use of an oxygen / fuel gas burner is the most common.
-Typically oxygen / propane or oxygen / acetylene are used, with the higher temperature of the oxygen / acetylene flame giving maximum flexibility.
-BCGA Code of Practice 7 defines how to design, operate and maintain portable and mobile systems for oxygen / fuel gas processes.
-Fixed installations, with cylinder manifolds supplying gas via distribution piping systems, are specified in BCGA Code of Practice 4 and, for acetylene, Code of Practice 6.
+Typically, either oxygen / acetylene or oxygen / propane are used, with the higher temperature of the oxygen / acetylene flame giving maximum flexibility.
+BCGA CP 7 defines how to design, operate and maintain portable and mobile systems for oxygen / fuel gas processes.
+Fixed installations, which supply gas through a control and distribution system, are specified in BCGA CP 4 and, for acetylene, BCGA CP 6.

-Cutting of metals is commonly carried out using oxygen / fuel gas equipment.
+Cutting of metals is often carried out using oxygen / fuel gas equipment.
 The process consists of heating the work using the flame, and then using excess oxygen to burn the metal.
-Depending on the scale of the job either oxygen / propane or oxygen / acetylene systems can be used.
-As for brazing Code of Practice 7, Code of Practice 4 or Code of Practice 6 are the appropriate BCGA publications to refer to.
+Depending on the scale of the job either oxygen / acetylene or oxygen / propane systems can be used.
+As appropriate refer to BCGA CP 4, BCGA CP 6 and BCGA CP 7.

-This area of gas use is well supported by published standards, most of which are either European (EN) or International (ISO).
+Welding, cutting and allied processes are well supported by published standards, which are increasingly either European (EN) or International (ISO).
 BCGA is very active within BSI in the development of these standards, via the Welding Committee WEE/18.

-To help maintain gas equipment in good order BCGA also publish Technical Information Sheet 18 to help identify the inspection and replacement date markings on certain items, and publish Technical Information Sheet 19 to provide advice on refurbishing handheld blowpipes and regulators.
+To help maintain gas equipment in good order, BCGA publish BCGA TIS 18 which provides information to assist in identifying the inspection and replacement date markings on certain items.

 The following documents are available from the Publications section:

-- CP5, The design and construction of manifolds using acetylene gas from 1.5 bar to a maximum working pressure of 17 bar.
+- BCGA CP 5 - The design and construction of manifolds using acetylene gas from 1.5 bar to 25 bar.

-- TIS 24, Welding Fumes - Safety Alert
+- BCGA TIS 24 - Welding fumes - Safety alert.